ptribble/jdk-sunos-builder/doc/running-dobuild.md

 The -f flag allows you to apply patches for a specific feature.
 This is for any features that might be disabled by default.

+## Linux support

+There is some support here for running under Linux, specifically Debian SPARC.
+A caveat here is that /bin/sh is dash there, so you'll have to explicitly use bash:

+    bash dobuild ...